Sơn Trà Mountain: Linh Ung Pagoda

 Linh Ung Pagoda is located in an area known locally as Bai But or Buddha's Sanctuary towards Hoang Sa road.
 It is the largest pagoda in Central Vietnam.

-Lady Buddha Da Nang statue is inside Linh Ung pagoda courtyard with a height of 67m, being the tallest Buddha statue in Vietnam.
+The Quan Am statue (also known as Lady Buddha; сhinese: Guanyin; sanskrit: Avalokiteśvara) inside Linh Ung Pagoda courtyard stands 67 metres tall, making it the tallest statue in Vietnam at the time of its completion in 2010.
 It can virtually be seen from every corner of Da Nang, becoming an attractive tourist site of the city.